syncfusion-content/maui-docs/MAUI/Funnel-Charts/Getting-Started.md

 ## Enable Tooltip

 Tooltips are used to show information about the segment, when mouse over on it.
-Enable tooltip by setting the chart [EnableTooltip](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfFunnelChart.html#Syncfusion_Maui_Charts_SfFunnelChart_EnableTooltip) property as true.
+Enable tooltip by setting the chart [EnableTooltip](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfFunnelChart.html#Syncfusion_Maui_Charts_SfFunnelChart_EnableTooltip) property as `true`.

 {% tabs %}